hxy9243/cal-helper/README.md

 *   **Flexible Interface:** Interact with the assistant via a command-line interface or a user-friendly Streamlit web application.
 *   **Cal.com Integration:** Seamlessly connects with your Cal.com account to manage your calendar events.

+**Disclaimer**: the app is created to demostrate Agentic AI programming.
+It's not thoroughly tested and may contain bugs.

 ## Installation

 To set up CalHelper, follow these steps: